nick-novak/Goals-n-such/etc/top-albums-2018.md

 Father John Misty -- God’s Favorite Customer
 Death Cab for Cutie -- Thank You for Today
 Carolina Rose -- LONER
+Courtney Barnett -- Tell Me How You Really Feel